 With that in mind, the colours that best suit your space will likely be determined by those of the furniture and other pieces in the room.
 With a couple of focal points, look for colours that subtly complement them in softer shades.
 Or, if you have a feature wall of colour, take advantage of our free samples and see if a contrasting colour will bring your room together.

 Our picks: Roller blinds are a modern way to create this retro-inspired style.
 Think Flint or Charcoal for something darker to pair with rooms that feature a number of colours.
-Or to match bold with bold, take a look at our range of coloured blockout fabrics.

 This one’s all about rich colours and plush textures that give you every reason to relax when you’re at home.
 And whether it’s a deep red or purple, or a softer orange or pink, because this style relies more on textures it’s best to stick to one feature colour and a variety of finishes to complete your look.